G-Node/nix/docs/relacs.rst

 A recording session
 -------------------

-Once the recording of a neuron has been established and we are ready to start running the actual experiment.
+Once the recording of a neuron has been established, we are ready to start running the actual experiment.
 Either pre-defined macros are used to control the experiments or the experimenter starts research protocols (RePros) manually.

-When recording the data time is not necessarily real time.
-That is, the data is only recorded when an active research protocol (RePro) sets the acquisition active and thus the data time is only runs when the acquisition is active.
-The figure below illustrates this.
+During a recording session, the "data time" is not necessarily real time.
+Data time proceeds only when the acquisition is active and data is actually recorded and stored to disk, this is under control of the currently active research protocol (RePro).
+Figure 4 below illustrates this.

 .. figure:: ./images/relacs_timeline.png
    :alt: data time vs. real time